Sierra Furtado Wows In Semi-Sheer Black Intimates Set

-Sierra Furtado is back in lingerie on her Instagram page, and her 1.6 million fans are loving it.
+Sierra Furtado was back in lingerie on her Instagram page, and her 1.6 million fans loved it.
 The sizzling new update was added to her feed on Monday afternoon and served as the perfect start to the workweek.

-The post was comprised of two images that showed off her incredible figure.
-The model posed with her back against the wall and looked into the camera with a sultry stare.
-She appeared to be in a bathroom with gorgeous, black, and grey marble-lined walls that gave the photo a luxurious feel.
+The post comprised two images that showed off her incredible figure.
+For the first photo, the model posed with her back against the wall and looked into the camera with a sultry stare.
+She appeared to be in a bathroom with gorgeous black-and-gray marble-lined walls that gave the photo a luxurious feel.
 The wall had a towel bar at Sierra’s side and a mirror behind her back.
 She pressed most of her weight against a wooden shelf that was scattered with jewelry and a lit candle.

-Sierra showed off her enviable figure in a sexy lingerie set was constructed of semi-sheer material.
-On top, she rocked a bralette style bra that had thin straps that stretched over her shoulders and arms.
+Sierra showed off her enviable figure in a sexy lingerie set constructed of semi-sheer material.
+On top, she rocked a bralette style bra with thin straps that stretched over her shoulders and arms.
 The front of the piece was adorned with flowers and black beads that gave the garment a flirty element.

-In that particular image, only a tease of her bottoms was able to be seen.
-The bottoms had uneven lace that was worn on the side of her hip and accentuated her tiny midsection.
+In the images, only a tease of her bottoms was able to be seen.
+The bottoms had uneven lace that rested on her hips and accentuated her tiny midsection.

-In the second photo in the series, the model had her backside faced toward the camera, and she turned over her shoulder and gave a sultry stare into the camera.
-Sierra stood in front of a mirror that offered a view of her front reflection, and a glimpse of the shower.
+In the second photo, the model had her backside faced toward the camera, and she turned over her shoulder and gave a sultry stare to the camera.
+Sierra stood in front of a mirror that reflected her front and a shower.
 She flaunted her pert derriere in a tiny black thong that had scalloped edges on the perimeter.
-The back of her bra had a peek-a-boo cut that showed a tease of her back, and her fit shoulders were perfectly tan.
+The back of the bra had a peek-a-boo cut that showed a tease of her back, and her fit shoulders were perfectly tan.

 She wore her long, ombre-dyed locks in a high bun, and a few loose pieces of hair escaped around the frame of her face.
 Sierra kept her accessories to a minimum and wore a small silver ring on her finger.

-Fans have been far from shy about showing their love for the photo.
+Fans have been far from shy about showing love for the post.
 More than 59,000 fans have double-tapped the post while 170-plus left comments.

 “Your confidence girl, you look stunning,” one follower gushed alongside a series of hearts.